+Table 2.
+Data from the acceleration model for max internal pressure.

 7.1.2 Ignition Temperature

+Section completed by Art Klutch

 One method to correlate the ignition process with a temperature would be to use the ideal gas law: P=ρRT (11)

 This equation will yield the initial pressure just after combustion.
-This pressure is what is used by the engine to generate the work required to propel the race car.
+The pressure is then approximated due to the change in volume of the cylinder.
 Because of the complexities of the combustion cycle, this is just an approximation for the internal stress.
 In reality, there would be a discontinuity at the inlet of the gas and the exhaust of the fumes.
 The max pressure that we have found was 2.98MPa, within 10% of our acceleration model.
 The correlation of the two models shows that we have obtained a close approximation.
 However, due to the higher load with the ideal gas model, it will be used to obtain a higher factor of safety.

 The benefit of this model is that, like the acceleration, it can be shown to be shown to vary with time.
-The graph of the internal pressure vs time can be seen below in Graph XX.
+The graph of the internal pressure vs time can be seen below in Figure 2.
 This pressure is useful for finding the load on the piston as well as the load on the cylinder wall.

+Figure 2.
+Graph of internal Pressure vs. Time.

 7.1.3 Hoop Stress and Longitudinal Stress

-The largest stress that the cylinder wall will be under will be from the so called hoop stress.
-This is a stress in the radial direction that is a consequence of the internal pressure.
+The largest stress that the cylinder wall will be under, due to the internal load, will be from the so called hoop stress.
+This is a stress normal to the radial direction that is a consequence of the internal pressure.
 Because of the geometry of the cylinder, the shear stress on the material can be neglected.
 The hoop stress can be determined from the following equation:

 σ=Prt (12)

 This stress, like the internal stress, will be cyclic in nature.
-The following graph shows how the longitudinal hoop stress varies with time:
+Figure 3 shows how the hoop stress varies with time.
+Notice that it is similar in shape to Figure 2, just in a higher magnitude.
+This is because the hoop stress is simply the internal stress multiplied by the geometric property r/t (radius/thickness).

+Figure 3.
+Hoop Stress vs. Time

 This graph implies that the stress felt in the radial direction varies between 23.01MPa and 2.09MPa, implying a change in stress of 20.92MPa.
 This change in stress will dictate the life of the cylinder sleeve.

 Because the cylinder is constrained on the top and bottom, there is also a longitudinal stress in the axial direction.
 All longitudinal stresses correspond to the same time and position to the hoop stresses.
 This stress varies between 5.75MPa and .52MPa.
-The longitudinal stress change is therefore 5.23MPa.
+The longitudinal stress change therefore changes 5.23MPa in each cycle.

 7.2 Thermal Stress